Ellsworth Vines: Professional

-Vines played his first professional tennis match on January 10, 1934 and then became the leading pro player until 1938 (and the World No. 1 or No. 2 in the combined amateur-professional rankings).
-In his first World series tour, Vines overcame the 41 year old Bill Tilden.
+Vines played his first professional tennis match on January 10, 1934, and then became the leading pro player until 1938 (and the World No. 1 or No. 2 in the combined amateur-professional rankings).
+In his first World Professional Championship tour, Vines overcame the 41 year old Bill Tilden.
 From May to June, Vines participated in the US tournament circuit.
 Vines won tournaments at New York, Philadelphia, Boston and Cleveland, beating Tilden in each of these events.
-Then Vines lost in the semi finals at Detroit to Karel Kozeluh and didn't play in the remaining events of the tour at Milwaukee and St. Louis.
-At the US Pro in Chicago, Vines lost surprisingly in the semi finals to Hans Nusslein.
+Then Vines lost in the semi-finals at Detroit to Karel Kozeluh and didn't play in the remaining events of the tour at Milwaukee and St. Louis.
+At the US Pro in Chicago, Vines lost surprisingly in the semi-finals to Hans Nusslein.
 At Wembley, Vines won the title in a round robin that also featured Nusslein, Tilden, Martin Plaa, Bruce Barnes and Dan Maskell.
 Then Vines won in the Parc de expositions tournament in Paris beating Nusslein in the final.
 In December, Vines beat Tilden in the final of the Roubaix tournament.
 Vines was ranked World No. 1 pro by Ray Bowers and was ranked No. 1 in combined pro/amateur lists by Pierre Gillou and Tennis (Italian newspaper).